Sinnefa/Android-Apps-and-Data-Backup-and-Restore-Linux-Bash-Script/README.md

 # A Linux Bash Script to Fully Backup Android Apps and Data
 A comand line bash script to fully bakcup and restore an Android device (Apps+Data).
 It doesn't require any user action like tapping "OK" and similar.
 The script checks if any backup is already present and skips them if needed.
-Only new apps and missing data are backed up
+Only new apps and missing data are backed up.
+This script will not backup messages and calls.
+Adding the "-shared" flash where indicated also backsup SD data.

 # How-to
 1) Create a new directory "MyDevice"